Nithin7333/AeroAspire-Intern/week2/day2/taskify/README.md

 3. Run `npm run dev`
 4. Open the provided local link in your browser

-The app displays a clean, responsive task list, making it a simple yet practical way to practice modern React development.
+The app displays a clean, responsive task list, making it a simple yet practical way to practice modern React development..